 Users booking trips to Nantucket from West Tisbury found flights 93% cheaper than the average price of flights to Nantucket.
 To find the cheapest price to Nantucket from your area, use momondo’s Airport-to-Airport Pricing Tool.

-The cheapest time of day to fly to Nantucket is at noon when flights can be purchased for as low as $292.
-If you have a flexible travel schedule, then try to avoid flying in the morning when prices are $340 on average.
-Flights to Nantucket from United States in the morning are generally more expensive because this time of day is more convenient for travelers’ schedules.
+In the afternoon is the cheapest time of day to fly from United States to Nantucket when you can find flight prices for as low as $279.
+Flying to Nantucket in the afternoon is an ideal time because this is during off-peak travel hours.
+If you have a flexible travel schedule, then try to avoid flying in the evening when prices are $338 on average.
+Flights to Nantucket from United States in the evening are generally more expensive because this time of day is more convenient for travelers’ schedules.

 Finding an alternative and possibly cheaper destination airport near Nantucket is possible.
 If you are planning a flight to Nantucket, consider booking flights to West Tisbury Martha's Vineyard Airport (28 mi from Nantucket city center), Hyannis Barnstable Airport (28 mi from Nantucket city center), New Bedford Regional Airport (52 mi from Nantucket city center), Provincetown Airport (55 mi from Nantucket city center) or Newport State Airport (64 mi from Nantucket city center).

-The cheapest airport near Nantucket is typically New Bedford Regional Airport with an average price of $504/person.
+The cheapest airport near Nantucket is typically Provincetown Airport with an average price of $505/person.
 These prices vary based on where travelers are coming from.
 It is suggested that travelers looking to save money try momondo’s Airport-to-Airport Pricing Tool.